UNICORNER FARM

 In the house are Bobo and Ellie, shown above meeting a Tunis through the front door.
 Bobo is half Birman and Ellie is 3/4 Birman, they are from my friend Ann Hoehn's cinnamon point Birman breeding program.
 Ann raises some of the top Birmans in the U.S. and you can see some of her gorgeous cats on her website at www.BirmanBreeders.com.

-We also have two beloved outside cats, Inky and Pumpkinhead that patrol the barn and yard for varmints.
+We also have a beloved outside cat, Inky that patrols the barn and yard for varmints.

 Thanks for "visiting" Unicorner Farm and please bookmark us and come back often!